alwaystudios/recipe-bible-api/README.md

 todo

 - deploy lambda
-- add migration lambda endpoint
+- use api gateway path params
-- API access to dynamo db
+- jit migration from json
 - use the same ui but point to new API